 - Be careful not to assume dimensions. - Example: in Figure 4, in the front view, the dimension .75" is given at both the lower left and lower right sides since they locate two different features (the bottom of the notch and the top of the right step).
 While it looks like those two features are the same distance above the bottom, never assume someone else can read your mind.
 Make the dimension of each feature clear so that the feature is made where you want it.
 If the .75" at the lower right of the front view is not indicated, the right step might end up .75" from the bottom, or it might not.
-When dimensioning drawings, it is important to be clear, complete and unambiguous. - Draw dimensions from a single origin and set of baselines, as discussed in Figure 5 (i.e., on the Front, dimension horizontal lengths from the left, vertical lengths from the bottom). - Dimension lines have arrowheads at both ends to indicate the dimension is "from here to here".
+When dimensioning drawings, it is important to be clear, complete and unambiguous. - Draw dimensions from a single origin and set of baselines, as discussed in Figure 5 (i.e., on the front, dimension horizontal lengths from the left, vertical lengths from the bottom). - Dimension lines have arrowheads at both ends to indicate the dimension is "from here to here".
 Include arrowheads. - Don't forget to include a single-view general oblique drawing in the upper right corner.
-This view should show the Front orthographic view in its true form (at 2/3 scale), with the Top and Right side views receding 45° "into the paper."
+This view should show the front orthographic view in its true form (at 2/3 scale), with the top and right side views receding 45° "into the paper."
 Do not include dimensions in this view.
-Draw this view at 2/3 scale, but do not include the scale information in the view. - Include the material information in the drawing NOTES as follows: 1.
-MATL: PVC. - Include the following information (PRINTED, CAPITAL LETTERS) in the title block: - Your NAME - The part name (e.g., RED PART, BLUE PART) - The drawing number, e.g., PC-201 through PC-205 (or replace "2" with any non-zero digit of your choice).
+Draw the oblique view at 2/3 scale, but do not include the scale information in the view. - Include the material information in the drawing NOTES as follows: 1.
+MATL: PLA. - Include the following information (PRINTED, CAPITAL LETTERS) in the title block: - DRAWN BY: Your first initial, last name (e.g., in the example "J. Student"), - CHECKED BY: get someone in the class to check your drawing and initial that they have done so and made recommendations (e.g., in example, initials are "Dyp"). - TITLE: the part name (e.g., RED PART, BLUE PART) - DWG.NO.: The drawing number, e.g., PC-201 through PC-205 (or replace "2" with any non-zero digit of your choice).